-In May 1940, 19 year old Len volunteered for the Home Guard, first known as the Local Defence Force.
+In May 1940, 19 year old Len volunteered for the Home Guard, first known as the Local Defence Volunteers.
 He is named on P.C.
 Parker’s hand-written list as a Telephone Messenger based at Headquarters, i.e. the Armoury, behind No 27 Little Gaddesden.
 His uncle Joe Hing and cousin Raymond Hing also served in the Home Guard.
-The following year he attested for the Royal Artillery in 1941, his name written in the attestation book as Leonard Hubert Hing.
+The following year he attested for the Royal Artillery, his name written in the attestation book as Leonard Hubert Hing.
 He was then called up in 1942, did his training at Shoeburyness and went to France two days after D Day.
 He served in Normandy in 59 (6th Bn. the Hampshire Regiment) Anti-Tank Regiment, Royal Artillery which was part of the 43rd (Wessex) Infantry Division.

 Wounded in Action 5